 - Granting permissions at the root unit is analogous to granting permissions on All Users.

-Owner - Entity owners get implicit rights to the entity; these rights are in effect regardless of whether you have created an Owner profile.
-For example, project owners get Edit/View rights on the Details section - these rights cannot be removed.
-You can use an owner profile to grant additional permissions to project owners, such as Delete project or Edit all sections.
+Owner - Entity owners get implicit rights to the entity they own; these rights are in effect regardless of whether you have created an Owner profile.
+For example, project owners get Edit/View rights on the project Details section - these rights cannot be removed.
+You can use an owner profile to grant additional permissions to entity owners, such as Delete project or Edit all sections.
 See Implied Permissions for Entity Owners for information about the implied rights for each entity owner.

-Association - Associations are relationships between units and portfolios or units and projects.
+Association - (Note: With the ability to now grant permissions on projects of specific categories, we think the Associations rule type will become obsolete and we are considering deprecating.
+Please avoid using, and if this confuses you, please post a question in Community Discussions or enter a support case to ask for assistance.)
+Associations are relationships between units and portfolios or units and projects.
 You can use an Association rule to grant selected permissions to unit members on associated portfolios or projects.
 For example, you can create an association between the Finance Unit, with the association rule "Benefits Unit", and all finance projects.
 All Finance unit members will be granted the configured permissions to any project with the association "Benefits Unit".
 See About the Organization Hierarchy and How Do I Grant Units Access to Specific Projects.

 Unit Manager - Applies only to resource-related permissions.
 Unit Manager rules gives each unit manager permissions on the resources in the manager's unit.
 PPM Pro provides a default Organization Hierarchy Managers profile that grants staffing permissions to all unit managers.

 Special Access - Special Access rules give unit staffing permissions to users who are not members of the unit.
 Similar to Team rules, you supply a profile when adding a user, group, or unit to a special access list.